Random finite-difference discretizations of the Ambrosio-Tortorelli functional with optimal mesh size: Separation of scales: proof of Theorem , Theorem and Corollary

 In this subsection we argue that the function $h$ given by Proposition \ref{limitsbvp} agrees with the density of the $\Gamma$-limit of the sequence of discrete quadratic functionals $u\mapsto F_{\e}^{b}(\w)(u,1,D)$ defined in \eqref{eq:defbulk}.

 \begin{proposition}[Characterization of the bulk density] Let $\e_n$ and $F(\w)$ be as in Proposition \ref{limitsbvp}.
-Then for a.e. $x_0\in D$ and every $\xi\in\R^{d}$ it holds that
+Then the $\Gamma$-convergence result of Theorem \ref{ACGmain} holds along the sequence $\e_n$ and for a.e. $x_0\in D$ and every $\xi\in\R^{d}$ it holds that

-where $f(\w,\cdot,\cdot)$ is an (equivalent) integrand given by the $\Gamma$-limit of $F_{\e_n}^b(\w)(\cdot,1,D)$, which in particular exists along the sequence $\e_n$. \end{proposition} \begin{proof} The first equality characterizing the function $h$, which does not rely on the discrete functionals, but only on the structure and growth of the continuum limit, can be proven as in \cite[Lemma 5.11]{R18}.
+where $f(\w,\cdot,\cdot)$ is an (equivalent) integrand of the $\Gamma$-limit of $F_{\e_n}^b(\w)(\cdot,1,D)$ (cf. Theorem \ref{ACGmain}). \end{proposition} \begin{proof} The first equality characterizing the function $h$, which does not rely on the discrete functionals, but only on the structure and growth of the continuum limit, can be proven as in \cite[Lemma 5.11]{R18}.
 Hence we only prove the second inequality.
 By Theorem \ref{ACGmain}, upon passing temporarily to a further subsequence (not relabeled), we may assume that the sequence $F_{\e_n}^b(\w)(\cdot,1,D)$ $\Gamma$-converges to some integral functional $F^b(\w)(\cdot,D)$ with density $f(\w,\cdot,\cdot)$.
 Fix $x_0\in D$ satisfying the first equality.

 Since $v_{\e}\equiv 1$ is an admissible phase-field for any trial recovery sequence of the affine function $u_{x_0,\xi}$ and $F_{\e}(\w)(u,1,B_{\rho}(x_0))=F_{\e}^{b}(\w)(u,1,B_{\rho}(x_0))$ for every $u\in\mathcal{PC}_{\e}^{\w}$, we deduce that